mscherer/ansible-role-middleman_builder/README.md

     rsync_server: www.example.org
     rsync_user: rsync_user
 ```

+The role defaults to using Middleman, but you can choose the web generator you need
+by setting the `builder` variable to either `middleman` or `jekyll`.

 This will deploy the build of https://git.example.org/website.git by
 using rsync as rsync_user on www.example.org, copying in /var/www/html.